 On the Muslim Brotherhood

-When President Mohamed Morsi, a democratically elected Muslim Brotherhood leader, was toppled by a military coup in July 2013, Rubin wrote that Morsi had prioritized the "Brotherhood's religious agenda" over the Egyptian economy.
-Consequently, Rubin welcomed the coup and rejected calls to withdraw U.S. aid to Egypt's military.
-He wrote in a New York Daily News op-ed that "If democracy is the goal, then the United States should celebrate Egypt's coup. … The Egyptian military may have ended Morsi's ambition, but it has offered Egypt its last best chance to avoid Islamist dictatorship."
+When President Mohamed Morsi, a democratically elected Muslim Brotherhood leader, was toppled by a military coup in July 2013, Rubin welcomed the news.
+He wrote that Morsi had prioritized the "Brotherhood's religious agenda" over the Egyptian economy and rejected calls to withdraw U.S. aid to Egypt's military.
+In a July 2013 New York Daily op-ed Rubin opined: "If democracy is the goal, then the United States should celebrate Egypt's coup. … The Egyptian military may have ended Morsi's ambition, but it has offered Egypt its last best chance to avoid Islamist dictatorship."
 Citing bloody periods of military rule in Honduras, South Korea, Taiwan, and Turkey, Rubin concluded that "Coups may be signs of failure, but they can also be signs of rebirth."

 On Other Middle East Leaders

-Rubin has been a steadfast critic of Turkish Prime Minister Recep Tayyip Erdogan.
+Rubin has been a steadfast critic of Turkish Prime Minister Recep Tayyip Erdogan, who has frequently been critical of Israel.
 Under Erdogan, Rubin claimed in August 2013, "Turkey has transformed from an aspiring democracy into a populist autocracy.
 Freedoms have evaporated, and Turkey is now a force for instability in the region. … Turkey is a model," he concluded, "but not for democratization; rather, Erdoğan shows how Middle Eastern ideologues can use the rhetoric of democracy for decidedly other aims."

-Rubin also cast a dim light on the 2013 election of Iranian President Hassan Rouhani, who was widely regarded as the most moderate candidate available, including with respect to Iran's foreign policy and nuclear program.
+Rubin also downplayed the election of Iranian President Hassan Rouhani, widely regarded as a moderate who ran on a platform of improving Iran's foreign relations.
 Rouhani "may have been the most liberal candidate on the ballot," Rubin wrote, "but to call him a moderate would be like calling Attila the Hun a moderate because he reduced prison overcrowding and was, relatively speaking, to the left of Genghis Khan."
-Rubin added that all presidential candidates in Iran are vetted by a clerical committee, making genuine reform difficult.

 Pillar had a different take, writing: "The Iranian electorate has in effect said to the United States and its Western partners, 'We've done all we can.
 Among the options that the Guardian Council gave us, we have chosen the one that offers to get us closest to accommodation, agreement and understanding with the West.
 Your move, America.'"